 The following step-by-step example shows how to calculate Cohen’s Kappa by hand.

 Calculating Cohen’s Kappa: Step-by-Step Example

-Suppose two museum curators are asked to rate two paintings on whether or not they’re good enough to be hung in a new exhibit.
+Suppose two museum curators are asked to rate 70 paintings on whether they’re good enough to be hung in a new exhibit.

 The following 2×2 table shows the results of the ratings: